Amazing experiences I had during my travels in Sofia, Bulgaria.

 Though the weather was freezing and rainy, our guide still took us on a snowy hike up into the Rila Mountains after we explored the monastery.

 We hiked to a hidden stone church next to a tiny damp cave where Saint Ivan of Rila lived for years before creating the monastery.

-His story is pretty incredible, and it was cool to see the actual spot where the saint lived with absolutely nothing except a strong faith in God.
+His story is pretty incredible.
+It was cool to see the actual spot where the saint lived with absolutely nothing except a strong faith in God.

 Instead of crawling back down the small stone steps we took to reach the cave, our guide told us to leave through a hole in the roof.

 So one by one we climbed a small wooden ladder and squeezed our way through a tiny opening in the rocks, covering ourselves in dirt and snow in the process.